rootstrap/ios-base/README.md

 4) Done!

+## Extensions

+If your project needs some specific feature, utility or helpers, look into the existing branches for possible matches.
+Currently we have these extra branches:

+**feature/observe_root_vc**: Detecting when rootViewController gets loaded.

+**branch util_gradients**: Helper methods to easily add color gradients.

+To use them simply download the branch and locally rebase against master/develop from your initial swift-base clone.

 ## Danger integration

 Most of the configuration has been already done inside the swift-base files.
 The only thing you need to do is add the DANGER_GITHUB_API_TOKEN as an environment variable inside the Travis settings for your new repo after configuring Travis.
 To get this key talk with [@glm4](https://github.com/glm4) or [@pMalvasio](https://github.com/pmalvasio)